prog4biol/pfb2023/unix.md

 The command here is `ls -F`, which produces a listing of files and directories in the current directory (more on that later).
 Below its output, the command prompt appears again.

 Some programs will take a long time to run.
 After you issue their command names, you won't recover the shell prompt until they're done.
-To keep working, you can either launch a new shell (from Terminal's File menu), or run the command in the background by adding an ampersand after the command
+You can keep working in the meantime, either by launching a new shell (from Terminal's File menu), or running the command in the background by adding an ampersand at the end of the command like so

 ```
 (~) 54% long_running_application &